anandramdeo-df/df-selfie-check/README.md

 <br>
 <br>
 <b>You can cutomize the color and theme of the SDK's view according to your projects user-experience.</b>

-<b>Just access the properties mentioned in the SDK.
-Have a look at the sample below:</b>
+<i>Just access the properties mentioned in the SDK.
+Have a look at the sample below:</i>

         let vc = SelfieCheck.sharedInstance
         vc.globalBGColor = #colorLiteral(red: 0.9137254902, green: 0.3921568627, blue: 0.3647058824, alpha: 1)